-As noted at the top, William Henck has worked inside the IRS Office of the General Counsel as an attorney for over 26 years.
+As noted at the top, William Henck has worked inside the IRS Office of the Chief Counsel as an attorney for over 26 years.
 We submit the following personal account by Mr. Henck for the consideration of readers in the context of current controversies without further comment.
 He writes:

 I have been an attorney in the IRS Office of Chief Counsel for over 26 years.
 Over a number of years, I have attempted, largely unsuccessfully, to alert the public to abuse within the IRS.
 One of my kids suggested that I contact a blog and Power Line has graciously agreed to publish this account.

 I do not personally know whether the IRS has targeted conservative groups or individuals, but I do know that the environment within the agency is ripe for such activity and there is nothing to prevent it from occurring.
 As stated in more detail below, I have personally witnessed improper giveaways of billions of dollars to taxpayers with inside access at the agency, bullying of elderly taxpayers, the cover-up of managerial embezzlement and misappropriation of thousands of dollars in government funds, and a retaliatory audit.
 I have also heard credible accounts of, among other things, further improper giveaways, blatant sexual harassment, and anti-Semitism.
 All of these matters have been swept under the rug.